Radhanagari Dam

 Radhanagari Dam supports large variety of Flora and Fauna.
 It is surrounded by dense forest and has wide variety of wildlife and naturally evolved ecosystem.
 It was because of Mr P K Shinde's efforts that thermo-electric project and mining for metals was sidelined.

 Radhanagari Dam not only has a technology worth studying but also a history, that changed the fate of agriculture in Kolhapur.

 Specifications

 This dam is famous for its automatically operated 7 gates, which doesn't require any electrical or mechanical power to operate it.
 Till now this technology is not in any of the dam in India, except this dam.
+Other than this 7 automated gates, there are five manually operated gates in this dam.

 The height of the dam above lowest foundation is 42.68 m while the length is 1143 m.
 The gross storage capacity is 236810000 m3.